kashinak/kashinak-content-portfolio/README.md

 ## UX

 This website is for connecting with other creative partners and employers in Kashina Kessler's field.
-It also serves as a backdrop for Kashina's previous work background before embarking on her new coding career.
+It also serves as a backdrop for Kashina's previous work background before embarking as student in her new coding career.
 This website can be used as a complimentary item with Kashina's resume; as an aside hyperlink for "more details" on Kashina's work history.

 The user should achive a brief overview of Kashina Kessler's documentary work as well as a short about section describing her work methodology and creative background.